irtep/amorcitosserver/README.md

 to build:

-"npm run build" in portal_ui or iz4_ui directory, depending which you need.

-important:

-note, that in index.ts you need to have <BrowserRouter>, if you run it in dev on its own, but before you build, change it to <BrowserRouter basename="/iz4"> or it will not work in node server
+for iz4_ui:  note, that in index.ts you need to have <BrowserRouter>, if you run it in dev on its own, but before you build, change it to <BrowserRouter basename="/iz4"> or it will not work in node server
 Also, at context api (iz4context.tsx), change in line 21, modeOfUse to dev or prod, whichever you need

-then to build, first check, that you have modeOfUse 'prod', and BrowserRouter with basename, and then go to root and "node build_ui_and_deploy.js" this copies both built ui's to relevant directories, in server directory, to both src and dist publics
+then to build, first check, that you have modeOfUse 'prod', and BrowserRouter with basename, then "npm run build" in portal_ui or iz4_ui directory, depending which you need. and then go to root and "node build_ui_and_deploy.js" this copies both built ui's to relevant directories, in server directory, to both src and dist publics

 ## test accounts for iz4 dev:
 test2:test2